ergoplatform/ergodocs/docs/dev/data-model/box/registers.md

 - `Int`, `Long` with standard Scala semantics.
 - `BigInt` - a 256-bit integer (all computations are modulo 2^256).
 - `GroupElement` - a point on the Secp256k1 curve represented in compressed format.
-- `Coll[Byte]` - a byte collection, conceptually akin to Scala's `Array[Byte]`.
+- `Coll[Byte]` - a byte collection, conceptually similar to Scala's `Array[Byte]`.
 - Collection of the above (i.e., `Coll[Int]`, `Coll[GroupElement]`, `Coll[Coll[Byte]]`, and so forth).

 A `boxId` is calculated based on the contents of all the registers, uniquely defining a box.
-This can be equated to Bitcoin's (txId, vOut) pairs.
+This can be compared to Bitcoin's (txId, vOut) pairs.

-> Note that Ergo `txId` is dependent solely on the message and not on signatures (similar to Bitcoin SegWit transactions).
+> Note: Ergo `txId` is dependent solely on the message and not on signatures (similar to Bitcoin SegWit transactions).
 Hence, a txId is accessible even before signing.
 Like Bitcoin, Ergo supports chained transactions, meaning boxes with 0 confirmations can be spent.

-## Typed
+## Typed Registers

-Both [ErgoScript](/dev/scs/ergoscript) and [ErgoTree](/dev/scs/ergotree) are **typed**, meaning that when a script accesses a register, it anticipates a specific type which is denoted in brackets.
+Both [ErgoScript](/dev/scs/ergoscript) and [ErgoTree](/dev/scs/ergotree) are **typed**, meaning that when a script accesses a register, it expects a specific type which is denoted in brackets.

 For instance,